katiestar99/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

   #.
 Click on the Issue Tracker link for that collection.
   #.
 Follow the contributor guidelines or instructions in the collection repo.

-If you are not sure whether a bug is in ansible-base or in a collection, you can report the behavior on the :ref:`mailing list or IRC first <communication>`.
+If you are not sure whether a bug is in assible-base or in a collection, you can report the behavior on the :ref:`mailing list or IRC first <communication>`.

 .. _request_features:

 Requesting a feature
 ====================

-The best way to get a feature into Ansible is to :ref:`submit a pull request <community_pull_requests>`, either against ansible-base or against a collection.
-See also :ref:`ansible_collection_merge_requirements`.
+The best way to get a feature into Assible is to :ref:`submit a pull request <community_pull_requests>`, either against assible-base or against a collection.
+See also :ref:`assible_collection_merge_requirements`.